Augur (REP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Augur Historical Price

-According to the latest data gathered on Augur live price page, the current price of Augur is 0.925861USD.
-The circulating supply of Augur(REP) is 8.04M REP , giving it a market capitalization of $7.45M.
+According to the latest data gathered on Augur live price page, the current price of Augur is 1.032USD.
+The circulating supply of Augur(REP) is 8.04M REP , giving it a market capitalization of $8.31M.

 The Augur Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of REP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.